 It is important to expunge your entire criminal record or at least as many charges as possible.

-- A felony or crime may be expunged after only 5 years if it is in the “public interest.”
+- A felony or crime may be expunged after only 3 years if there are “compelling reasons.”

-- A disorderly persons or misdemeanor conviction may be expunged after only 3 years if it is in the “public interest.”
+- A disorderly persons or misdemeanor conviction may be expunged after only 3 years if there are “compelling reasons.”

 - Borough ordinances or town violations can be expunged after two years.